 How to identify a lead water service pipe in your home

 If your home or apartment building was built before 1955 follow the steps in this video to find out if you have a lead water pipe.
 If you rent your home, call your landlord, superintendent or property management company to ask about the water pipes in your home or building.

 If you are still unsure of your water service type, call 905-546-2489 and request a free Check Size and Type Inspection of your water service line.

 What to do if you have lead water service pipes

 Tap water is safe for bathing, showering, brushing teeth, washing dishes and clothes even if you have a lead water service pipe.

 The City of Hamilton started a Corrosion Control Program in November 2018, which will help protect residents from lead exposure from lead pipes, lead based fixtures and lead solder.
 It will take time for orthophosphate to build up a protective barrier throughout the entire Woodward distribution system and linked plumbing surfaces.
 A general estimate used by other municipalities is up to 2 years, however each system is different.
-A monitoring program will be in place to assess the effectiveness of orthophosphate and its performance in the system for lead control.
+A monitoring program is in place to assess the effectiveness of orthophosphate and its performance in the system for lead control.